isomerpages/csa-otcep/_2023-highlights/Day 2 Presentation/Technical Sharing: Deceive by Design: How to Use Deception Technology to Protect the OT Environment.md

 ---
-title: "Technical Sharing: Deceive by Design: How to Use Deception Technology to Protect the OT Environment"
+title: "Technical Sharing: Deceive-by-Design: How to Use Deception Technology to Protect the OT Environment"
 permalink: /2023-highlights/day-2-presentation/technical-sharing/
 description: ""